GlennCoding/Bettery/README.md

 # Bettery
-An app which helps the user to optimize charging his devices.
+First Swift projet - Created an app which helps it's users to optimize charging their devices.